Bullzai/placemark/readme.md

 ## API Documentation

-API documentation is available through Swagger at http://localhost:<port number>/documentation.
+API documentation is available through Swagger at http://localhost:3000/documentation

 ## Admin Dashboard

 To access the admin dashboard, user must have `admin: true` property and he will see Admin page in the main Menu.
+Tests: user-firebase-model-test and user-mongo-model-test automatically creates an admin - homer@simpson.com

 ## Dependencies